Tune ecological niche model (ENM) settings and calculate evaluation statistics

 kfolds - numeric: the number of folds (i.e., partitions) for random partitions (default: 5).

 For the block partition, the orientation specifications are abbreviations for "latitude" and "longitude", and they determine the order and orientations with which the block partitioning function creates the partition groups.
 For example, "lat_lon" will split the occurrence localities first by latitude, then by longitude.
 For the checkerboard partitions, the aggregation factor specifies how much to aggregate the existing cells in the envs raster to make new spatial partitions.
-For example, checkerboard1 with an aggregation factor value of 2 will make the grid cells 4 times larger and then assign occurrence and background records to partition groups based on which cell they are in.
-The checkerboard2 partition is hierarchical, so cells are first aggregated to define groups like checkerboard1, but a second aggregation is then made to separate the resulting 2 bins into 4 bins.
-For checkerboard2, two different numbers can be used to specify the two levels of the hierarchy, or if a single number is inserted, that value will be used for both levels.
+For example, 'basic' checkerboard with an aggregation factor value of 2 will make squares 4 times larger than the input rasters and assign occurrence and background records to partition groups based on which square they fall in.
+Using two aggregation factors makes the checkerboard partitions hierarchical, where squares are first aggregated to define groups as in the 'basic' checkerboard, but a second aggregation is then made to separate the resulting two bins into four bins (see ?partitions for more details).

 For user.eval, the accessible variables you have access to in order to run your custom function are below.